 Medical researchers estimate that over 900,000 people have deep vein thrombosis (DVT), and as many as 30% of them will die in the first month after their condition is diagnosed.
-At Dallas Vein Institute in Dallas, Texas, Dev Batra, MD, diagnoses and treats DVT, helping to improve your vascular health and reduce your risk of pulmonary embolism and stroke.
+At Dallas Vein Institute in Hurst and Dallas, Texas, Dev Batra, MD, diagnoses and treats DVT, helping to improve your vascular health and reduce your risk of pulmonary embolism and stroke.
 If you’re concerned about DVT, call Dallas Vein Institute or schedule a consultation online today.

 DVT develops when you have a blood clot in one of your deep veins.
 The condition usually forms in your legs and is linked to chronic venous insufficiency.
 Some of the warning signs of DVT include: